Introduction

 - Vendor Lock-In A heavy reliance on one vendor could restrict the flexibility.

-Companies should adopt policies that address cost control, governance and multi-cloud plans to reduce the risks.
+Therefore, companies should adopt policies that address cost control, governance, and multi-cloud planning to effectively reduce risks.

 9. Future Trends in Cloud-Powered Data Science